Is it Just the Winter Blues or SAD?

 • Be more social: leave the house as often as possible.

-• Light Box: Light box therapy stimulates the sunlight that’s missing during the darker winter months.
+• Light Box: Light box therapy stimulates the sunlight that is missing during the darker winter months.

 • Find a support network: Know who you can rely on in your inner circle to discuss your feelings.
 Or talk with a mental health counselor and discuss your emotions with them.